canjs/canjs/view/mustache/mustache.md

 __Raw Text__

-You can Mustache plain text by passing an object with a `text` attribute containing your template and it will return a document fragment back.
+You can process plain text by passing an object with a `text` attribute containing your template and it will return a document fragment back.

 	var template = "My body lies over the {{.}}";